SpiderInk/frogteam/README.md

 # <img src="https://frogteam.ai/logo.png" alt="frogteam icon" width="32" height="32"> - frogteam

+Updates v0.0.19: 09-01-2024
+This release is for Bug Fixes.
+Delete and Clone buttons fixed.
+Missing prompt category fixed.
+Also Note: **Prompts can be assigned wildcard (*) for their model.**

 Updates v0.0.18: 08-30-2024
 Start looking to the change log for details.
 This is a big one for history reorganization.